solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 ![image](https://user-images.githubusercontent.com/14041622/37551900-e6a78b7a-29e4-11e8-9c32-adab4fd60d16.png)

+## Different forms a quadratic
+> There're many tricks to convert one form to another, mainly depends on what information we have and what information we'd like to get.

+Common forms for quadratic as below:
+- `Standard form`:
+- `Two binomials form`: Could get two solutions without calculator.
+- `Perfect square form`: Could get the positions of `vertex` by only eyeballing it.
+In another way, you could tell how much the graph was moved from the `origin point`.

 ## What is the `Solutions` to the quadratic
 > The `solutions` to the Quadratic Equation are where it is equal to **ZERO.**